CloudLabsAI-Azure/AIW-DevOps/Challenges/Prerequisites/Readme.md

    ![](/Assets/renamerepo.png)

->Get the UniqueID value from the **Envrionment details-> Azure Credentials** tab, Suppose the UniqueID is 296566 the name of the forked repository should be be CodeToCloud-Source-296566
+>Get the UniqueID value from the **Envrionment details-> Azure Credentials** tab, Suppose the UniqueID is 296566 the name of the forked repository should be CodeToCloud-Source-296566

 ## GitHub Codespace